Volunteer Of The Month: Brian Gugerty Protects Trees From Invasive Vines

 Vine Removal at Christ Our Anchor Church

 The Christ our Anchor church community had a great day clearing huge invasive vines!
 Twenty volunteers saved 101 trees from invasive vines.
+A terrific event on a beautiful April morning.

 Partners-in-Learning with SOT